Bocyaa/data-grid/README.md

 ## 🙏 Acknowledgments

-- [AG Grid](https://ag-grid.com/) for the powerful data grid component
+- [AG Grid](https://ag-grid.com/) for the data grid component
-- [Prisma](https://prisma.io/) for the excellent ORM and database toolkit
+- [Prisma](https://prisma.io/) for the ORM and database toolkit
-- [TanStack Query](https://tanstack.com/query) for seamless server state management
+- [TanStack Query](https://tanstack.com/query) for server state management and frontend caching
-- [Material-UI](https://mui.com/) for the comprehensive component library
+- [Material-UI](https://mui.com/) for the component library

 ---